3li-Mohamed/Koshary-Elhag/README.md

 # Koshary-Elhag
 Koshary-Elhag
-A simple website showcasing the Egyptian Koshary Elhag restaurant using HTML and CSS,.
-The site includes dishes, a special section, customer reviews, and contact information.
-Created as a small practice project to improve my frontend skills.
+A simple website of Koshary Elhag Resturant.
+It provides some pages about our main dishes, special one, some informaion about our chef, what our clients said about us, and if you want to contact us, there is a page where you can visit, call, or send us any massage you want.